See the lowest price listing I’ve found on Amazon:

 In addition to the regular heat-seal bags, you can also buy vacuum zipper bags.
 These are sealed using the retractable handheld sealer, and their main use is for foods such as deli meats or leftovers that you want to access more than once, or even daily.

 Amazon sells the entire line, and you can go here to see the variety of FoodSaver Bags and Rolls available.
+(For vacuum zipper bags see this page.)

 To clarify one commonly asked question: No, you cannot use ordinary zipper top bags.
 There is no way to evacuate air from them, and they aren’t thick enough for your purposes.

-Optional Accessories
+Optional FoodSaver Vacuum Sealer Accessories

-FoodSaver Wide-Mouth Jar Sealer
+FoodSaver Jar Sealer

 (Back to Top)